icerpc/icerpc-docs/content/slice/encoding/user-defined-types.md

 A `Strawberry` is encoded as 1 on 1 byte.
 An `Orange` is encoded as 255 (1 byte) followed by 300 encoded as an `int32` (5 bytes total).

+The encoding is the same for checked and unchecked enums.
 {% /slice1 %}

 {% slice2 %}

+### Enum with underlying type

 An enumerator is encoded as its associated numeric value, using the encoding of the enumeration's underlying type.

 For example: